 What Are the Benefits of Sauna?

 The idea that a sauna can detoxify is a myth, but that doesn’t mean there are not many benefits to a sauna.
 A sauna can offer the benefits of improved circulation, relaxed muscles, and relief from joint pain.
 Infrared saunas have been seen to reduce muscle soreness and increase recovery from weight training.
 Even Lady Gaga has an infrared sauna and believes it helps her with chronic pain.
-Sauna can also help you relax and improve your sleep.
+The sauna can also help you relax and improve your sleep.

 Is Infrared Better than Steam Saunas?

 I went down a bit of an infrared versus steam rabbit hole and haven’t found anything to prove that infrared is preferable to steam sauna or vice versa.
-Most studies say when you factor in temperature, time in the sauna and breaks taken in between, they in general offer the same benefits.
+Most studies say when you factor in temperature, time in the sauna, and breaks taken in between, they in general offer the same benefits.
 One should pick their type of sauna based upon what they enjoy more or fits better into their lifestyle.

-We chose an infrared sauna over steam because infrared saunas are less complicated, easier to pack up or be portable, easier to maintain, and usually cheaper.
+We chose an infrared sauna over steam because infrared saunas are less complicated, easier to pack up or portable, easier to maintain, and usually cheaper.
 If you are looking for a portable sauna that takes up little space and requires little effort, you’ll want a portable infrared sauna.

-How Safe are Portable Infrared Sauna Tents?
+How Safe Are Portable Infrared Sauna Tents?

-If you search portable infrared saunas or sauna tents, you’re going to find most of them on Amazon.
+If you search for portable infrared saunas or sauna tents, you’re going to find most of them on Amazon.
 And most of them look exactly the same just with different brand names.
-They have the same overly made up women smiling as they scroll through Instagram or complete a crossword puzzle photoshopped into these pastel quilted toaster covers.
+They have the same overly made-up women smiling as they scroll through Instagram or complete a crossword puzzle photoshopped into these pastel quilted toaster covers.
 They have weird typos and grammatical errors in the descriptions and claim ridiculous unsubstantiated benefits.

 In summary, these sauna tents look sketchy AF.
-I don’t know about you, but I’m not down with heating my body up until it’s sweating WATER while it’s inside an ELECTRIFIED tent sitting on a METAL CHAIR.
+I don’t know about you, but I’m not down with heating my body until it’s sweating WATER while it’s inside an ELECTRIFIED tent sitting on a METAL CHAIR.
 And then on top of that, when researching infrared saunas I learned about EMFs.

-And I started going into the comments of these cookie cutter sauna tents and finding that the EMF ratings stated were inaccurate and in fact, the sauna tents had EMF ratings that were dangerously high.
+And I started going into the comments of these cookie-cutter sauna tents and finding that the EMF ratings stated were inaccurate and in fact, the sauna tents had EMF ratings that were dangerously high.

 What Are EMFs and Why Are They Bad?

 EMF stands for electromagnetic fields.
 You get exposure to ambient EMFs in daily life, but most sauna tents have very high concentrations.
-There are differing opinions of what are the side effects of high exposure from EMFs but I’ve read high EMFs can potentially cause premature aging of cells, sleeping difficulties, anxiety, difficulty concentrating, fatigue, depression, and even cancer.
+There are differing opinions of what are the side effects of high exposure to EMFs but I’ve read high EMFs can potentially cause premature aging of cells, sleeping difficulties, anxiety, difficulty concentrating, fatigue, depression, and even cancer.
 Essentially, you’re microwaving yourself in high-EMF sauna tents.